-The biggest failing I see in most ICO white papers is a weak rationale for creating yet another cryptocurrency.
+The biggest failing I see in most ICO white papers is a weak rationale for creating yet another cryptocurrency or token.

-More than 4,400 cryptocurrencies have now been launched.
+More than 5,000 cryptocurrencies have now been launched.
 There’s just no need for that many.
+Same for new tokens.

 Many of those were scams.
-Most will undoubtedly fail.
+Most have already failed.

 Today that path is much narrower, and startups must work hard to justify any new alt-coin.

-In fact, this is one question I always ask: “Why do you need a new coin for that?”
+In fact, this is one question I always ask: “Why do you need a new coin or token for that?”

-In most cases, the very same mission could be accomplished using a traditional fiat currency like U.S. dollars or Euros.
+In most cases, the very same mission could be accomplished using any traditional fiat currency like U.S. dollars or Euros.

-So if you want to establish a new coin, build a strong case for why it’s needed.
+So if you want to establish a new coin or launch a new token, build a strong case for why it’s needed.

 ICO white paper tip #4: Dig for third-party proof